dusanlos/kpn-tech-talent-assignment/README.md

 ### Using the Application
 - To use the app, simply **register an account** and **log in**.
 - Depending on your role (admin or user), you will have access to different customer management features.
+- The database is automatically populated when the backend runs.